molines/ENERGETICS/DOC/ENERGETICS_FORCE_WRF.md

   * When doing interpolation from an irregular grid to another irregular grid, sosie build a specific weight file (sosie_mapping).
 For eNATL36x target grid, it takes several hours (> 10 h) to produce this mapping file.
 This is done once (the first time), then the file is re-used and interpolation is quite fast.
 Think about saving the mapping file for further use!
+  * Sosie requires information on both the source grid (WRF) and the target grid (NEMO eNATL36X):
+    * for NEMO, `mesh_mask.nc` fiel hold all the required information
+    * for WRF, information is in `geo_em.d01.nc` file but is not directly usable by sosie.
+In particular, we took lon/lat of grid points directly from `nav_lon` and `nav_lat` variables in data files.
+For the land-sea mask, required for drowning the input WRF fields (it is important for ocean forcing NOT to use information from land.
+Drowning procedure extends ocean values to land, previous spatial interpolation.
+WRF provide `SEAMASK` and `LU_INDEX`.
+See below for details.

 ## Running the experiment
   * We start from restart files (issued by the couple run) September, 30 2004. ( so after 9 month of spinup )